open-AIMS/stats_helpers/README.md

 # Overview

 **Goal.** to consolidate in one repository recurrent routines that we may use for model diagnostics, primarily Bayesian models.
+Please pay attention to the need for any new packages.
+If new packages are needed, list them under R/`packages.R`.

 **Structure.** As much as possible, please generalise the code and store standalone functions in the `R` folder.
 Then place examples in the root directory.